 Symptoms of heat stroke

-• Panting and has heavily red mucous membranes/gums
+• Your dog is panting and has heavily red mucous membranes/gums

 • Increased heart rate and breathing difficulties